-Tokyo, with its abundance of activities and multitude of attractions, has things to keep you busy for a long time, but going for a spin beyond the periphery is always nice, especially when it has hidden treasures.
+Tokyo, with its abundance of activities and multitude of attractions, has things to keep you busy for a long time, but going for a trip beyond the city is always nice, and there's a lot to see.

-Kamakura, Hakone, Nikko and Mount Fuji are popular destinations, with good reason, for inhabitants of Tokyo as well as tourists, but the area around Tokyo is also home to some lesser known places, perfect for a breath of fresh air and a therapy of tranquility.
+Kamakura, Hakone, Nikko and Mount Fuji are popular destinations, with good reason, for Tokyo locals as well as tourists, but the area around Tokyo is also home to some lesser known places, perfect for a breath of fresh air and some tranquility.

 The mountain on the edge of the city: Mount Takao

-The Tokyo metropolitan area is so broad that it even includes mountains.
-1 hour from Shinjuku, in the city of Hachioji, is Mount Takao, ideal for a short hike in the wilds.
-You can climb from the foot of the moutain or choose to take the cable car half-way if you are less sporty.
-From its peak of 599 m, on a good day you can admire Mount Fuji.
+The Tokyo metropolitan area is so big that it even includes mountains.
+1 hour from Shinjuku, in the city of Hachioji, is Mount Takao, ideal for a short hike in the wilderness.
+You can hike from the foot of the moutain or choose to take the cable car half-way if you're less athletic.
+From its peak of 599m, on a good day you can admire Mount Fuji.